When to take different courses

 A good plan is to take Stat 1000 and Psyc 2020 no later than the first quarter of your junior year.
 Take Stat 3010 the following quarter, and Psyc 3100 the quarter after that.
 Then take one 4800 lab, and then another, for five quarters in all.

 Infrequently offered courses

 It's important to take infrequently offered courses that you need to complete your program at your first opportunity.
-Courses are not offered every quarter, especially on the Contra Costa Campus and at night.
-Some courses are never offered at the Contra Costa Campus or at night.
+Courses are not offered every quarter, especially on the Concord Campus and at night.
+Some courses are never offered at the Concord Campus or at night.
 Some of the least frequently offered courses that students need are Psyc 3400, Psyc 3250, and Psyc 4500.
 If you want or need these courses, sign up when you see them, and don't drop them.

 As you approach graduation, check in the departments offering courses you still need to see when they will offer them.
 The complete schedule for the following year is usually known by the end of the preceding Spring Quarter.
 Fewer courses are available in the Summer than during other quarters

 All upper division psychology courses are open to any student who has the required prerequisites, including freshmen and sophomores.
 Take required upper division courses throughout your career.
 But do check the prerequisites in the university catalog before registering./